IBM/migrate-app-to-openshift-using-ta/README.md

 # ***** Work in progress ****
-# Modernize a web-app to OpenShift using IBM Cloud Pak for Application
+# App Modernization using Transformation Advisor on IBM Cloud Pak for Applications

 In this code pattern, we will use Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premise traditional WebSphere application for deployment on OpenShift Cluster.
 We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy the app in a Liberty container running on OpenShift.